tlevine/interactive-data/slides.md

 [![A chart](sqf.png)](http://www.guardian.co.uk/world/interactive/2012/mar/30/nypd-stop-and-frisk-marijuana-data)

-# Finding stories
+# Finding your own stories
-I think interactivity is about finding your own stories.
+I think this is what interactivity is about.

 ## Reading your tax bill